CADstudioCZ/Autodesk-Inventor/SelectionInfo/Readme.md

 * For current user
   * *C:\Users\USER_NAME\AppData\Roaming\Autodesk\ApplicationPlugins\SelectionInfo.bundle\\*

-Last folder *SelectionInfo.bundle* doesn't exists and is necessary to create it manually.
+The last folder *SelectionInfo.bundle* doesn't exist and it is necessary to create it manually.